What Is Planet?

 - Has sufficient gravity so that the space near its orbit can be free from other objects like rocks, asteroids, comets, etc.

-Pluto does not satisfy the last criterion as its orbit is cluttered by a comet-like object.
+Pluto does not satisfy the last criterion as a comet-like object clutters its orbit.
 Hence, it is now called a dwarf planet.